atmarnat/Farm/Farm/ReadMe.txt

 		- public class Sheep(): class to handle Sheep info
 		- public class Other(): class to handle Custom info All classes should extend the Animal class

+### NOTE
+	I could have used the Animal class to do everything and greatly simplified the code.
+However, the goal of the project was to create 4 classes of animals and test some methods in them.
+Therefore I went this route.